Walmart hopes associates get fit at new whole health center | Arkansas Democrat Gazette

 Henley said some of her favorite spaces in the center are the ones designed for reflective moments.
 These spots often have lots of natural light, greenery and views of the campus.

-The center takes a similar approach, both architecturally and philosophically, to the Heartland Whole Health Institute, founded by Alice Walton in 2019.
+The center takes a similar approach, both architecturally and philosophically, to the Heartland Whole Health Institute, founded by Alice Walton in 2019 in Bentonville.

 The Walton Family Holdings Trust invested $225 million into the whole health and fitness center, according to previous reporting by the Northwest Arkansas-Democrat Gazette.